Menopause affects people differently. Symptoms can vary from mild to severe and some people have no symptoms at all.

-Is menopause the same for all women?
+Is menopause the same for everyone?

 What are the symptoms of menopause?